 Michael has published curriculum materials on IELTS preparation and journal articles on placement testing and high-stakes testing.
 He has won several competitive research grants within the field of language testing and for international development projects aimed at building the capacity of English teachers in Indonesia.
 For his work in Indonesia he has been awarded an Office of Learning and Teaching Citation for Outstanding Contributions to Student Learning as a member of the IPG "For stimulating systemic educational reform in Indonesian Papua through a unique, outcome-driven teacher education program for students within an Australian university".

-Dr Carey's teaching role at USC includes coordination for the combined secondary Education programs and teaching language and literacy courses.
+Dr Carey's teaching role at USC includes teaching language and literacy courses.
 In 2014 he was awarded a Commonwealth Office of Learning and Teaching Citation for Outstanding Contributions to Student Learning (Individual Citation) “For excellence in developing curricula, resources and services that improve the English language skills and knowledge of pre-service teachers, colleagues and the wider student cohort”.
 He also supervises a number of Masters and PhD research students in various fields of linguistics.